Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

     -	Implements IMultipleRoyalties interface so that the Rawrshak exchange can properly pay out all royalty receivers.

 -   Mappings
-    -	Stores a mapping of (uint tokenId => uint uniqueAssetId)
-    -	Stores a mapping of (uint tokenId => address)
+    -	Stores a mapping of (uint uniqueId => address)

-    -   Stores a mapping of (uint uniqueAssetId => UniqueAsset)
+    -   Stores a mapping of (uint uniqueId => UniqueAsset)
         -   UniqueAsset struct is made up of
             -   address contentAddress
+            -   address tokenId
             -   mapping (uint version => string uri) uniqueAssetUri
                 -   or this could be a string, if the uri is permanent
-            -   bool idExists
             -   bool creatorLocked

 Functions in UniqueContent.sol include:
 -	Mint function to mint an asset to a user.
 This function takes in uniqueAssetData as a parameter.
     -   The uniqueAssetData struct is made up of:
         -	address contentAddress
-        -   uint tokenId (tokenId of the original item)
+        -   uint tokenId (tokenId of original asset)
-        -	uint uniqueAssetId
         -	string uniqueAssetUri
         -	address[] receiverAddresses
         -	uint[] royaltyRates
         -   boolean creatorLocked
+    -   Checks whether the sum of the royalty rates exceed 1e6
+    -   Checks whether receiverAddresses.length equal royaltyRates.length
     -	Checks whether the caller has the item in their possession.
     -	Receives the original item.
     -   Mints unique item.
-    -	Checks whether the uniqueAssetId exists.
-        -   If the uniqueAssetId already exists, then there's no need to update certain mappings.
-    -   Updates mappings
+    -   Updates mappings.
 -	Burn function to burn an asset.
     -	Checks whether the asset is creator locked.
     -	Checks whether the user has the unique item.